Pearls from artists* # 275

 Comments are welcome!

-Posted on November 22, 2017, in Art in general, Inspiration, Pearls from Artists, Quotes and tagged "Beauty: A Very Short Introduction", "The Sovereign", aesthetic interest, aesthetic judgment, demeaning, good taste, pastel-on-sandpaper, Roger Scruton, uplifing, works of art.
+Posted on November 22, 2017, in 2017, Art in general, Inspiration, Pearls from Artists, Quotes and tagged "Beauty: A Very Short Introduction", "The Sovereign", aesthetic interest, aesthetic judgment, demeaning, good taste, pastel-on-sandpaper, Roger Scruton, uplifing, works of art.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 275.